 Where to buy nutritional yeast?

+We purchase nooch online, in bulk.
+We use A LOT of it and it’s much cheaper that way.
 You can find nooch at most major grocery stores and definitely at health/specialty stores.
 Many stores offer it in the bulk foods section, which is the most affordable option.
 Some stores carry “Bragg’s” brand, which comes in a parmesan style shaker with a red lid.

 SO!
 Now that we’ve cleared all that up, what do you think of nutritional yeast?
 Do you like it?
 Have you ever tried it?
 What’s your favorite recipe using it?
 Hit me up in the comments!